mgsosna/mattsosna.com/_posts/careers/2021-06-18-AWS-Essentials.md

   - [EC2](#ec2)
   - [Lambda](#lambda)

+## Compute
+### EC2
+Let's start with the fundamental building block of AWS: the virtual server.
+Whatever you need to do, from this to that, comes from here.

+first cloud service Amazon offered

+EC2 is Elastic Compute Cloud.
+Amazon's first cloud offering in 2006.
+Basically just a server you can rent on the web.
+An _instance_ is a virtual server in the AWS cloud.
+You can choose the amount of resources your server has (i.e. CPU, memory) <sup>[[1]](#1-ec2)</sup>, and then you can configure the operating system and applications on your instance.

+The first thing you do when you launch an instance is select the Amazon Machine Image.
+This is like a Docker image that specifies the basic configurations of your instance: the operating system, application server, and applications required for your server to run.
+The basic AMI comes with a Linux kernel optimized for EC2, [the system and service manager systemd](https://en.wikipedia.org/wiki/Systemd), [the GCC compiler](https://en.wikipedia.org/wiki/GNU_Compiler_Collection), and other very low-level software.

+#### Lambda

 ## Identity
 ### IAM
 Identity Access Management.
 Before we go any further, we need to know who you are.
 By default, no AWS service can access any other service.
 But an easy way to manage permissions is to have an IAM profile.